spice-h2020/VISIR/README.md

 ## How to add more testing files
 There is a format guide for new testing files [here](https://github.com/MarcoExpPer/SPICE-visualization-ReactPort/blob/main/public/data/dataFormatGuide.txt).

-To add testing files using LocalFile file source options, Node.js instalation is required.
+To add testing files using LocalFile file source options, you need to do the following changes.

 - Localfiles: Move any new file to ./public/data/ directory.
-The new file must follow the required format.
-The id of the perspective will be equal to the name of its file.
-Now you can write the ID of the file in the URL in one of the url parameters, "perspective1" or "perspective2" to load that one.
+The new file must follow the required format explained in ./public/dataSchemas/perspectiveData.json.
+The id of the perspective must be queal to the name of the file.
+It's also necesary to add the id and the name to the ./public/data/dataList.json file.

-- API (WIP): Currently theres no way to upload new files or perspectives to the API.
+Once all of these changes are completed, the node.js instalation should already see the changes on the search engine.
+Reloading the page may help.
+Docker instalation will need to re-execute the instalation process to create the ocker container with the changes.
+It's recommended to remove all previously loaded docker containers and images of this application.

 _______________________